preservim/vim-colors-pencil/README.markdown

 ## Future development

-Eventually there’ll be a dark equivalent as well included in this colorscheme.
+Eventually there’ll be a dark equivalent included in this colorscheme.

 If you’ve spotted a problem or have an idea on improving this color